lucky9690/lm-demo/README.md

-# lm-demo
+lm-dem
-this is my first Git Repository.
+This is my first Git Repository.
 <br>
 Author:lalit